Geonkick-Synthesizer/redkite/README.md

  * Be cross-platform

- * User interface API to be simple.
+ * User interface API to be simple

 ### What was implemented